TeoNikolov/wasp-ss-gesgen/README.md

 You should be able to open a web page at `localhost:5001` if all containers started without errors.
 If the web page does not load, then most likely the `wasp-ss2023-web` container is not running or has crashed, or that your firewall is blocking port `5001`.

-# Workflows
+# How to use
-There are three major workflows when it comes to using the gesture generation system:
-- Generating motion data from audio
-- Visualising the generated motion data
-- Exporting the motion data to FBX for use in other software

-Steps are provided for the following use cases:
-1. Using the WASP web server
-2. Using a web server that you have hosted
-3. Using the command line interface directly inside the Docker containers

-## Generate motion data from audio
-*TODO*

-Using CLI.

-Using the web server.

-## Visualise motion data
-*TODO*

-Using CLI.

-Using the web server.

-## Export motion data to FBX
-*TODO*

-Using CLI.

-Using the web server.
+You can either use the web server that is deployed OR you can use a command line interface (CLI) that attaches to the various Docker containers.
+A complete description of the workflow can be found [here](https://github.com/TeoNikolov/wasp-ss2023-gesgen/blob/main/tutorial.md).

 # Folders and Files
 *TODO*